Skip to main content

 POSTINGS FOR EMERGENCY VEHICLES

-The Vermont Agency of Transportation will be posting new signs with weight limits for emergency vehicles on 39 bridges throughout the State this month.
-Under federal law, the Fixing America's Surface Transportation Act (FAST Act), and in response to a trend that trucks continue to get larger, with some exceeding the weight of trucks that were in use when many bridges were designed, the Federal Highway Administration (FHWA) is requiring States to expand their load ratings to include emergency vehicles and post if required.
+Under federal law, the Fixing America's Surface Transportation Act (FAST Act), and in response to a trend of trucks getting larger, some exceeding the weight of trucks that were in use when many bridges were designed, Vermont, along with all other states, is working to meet this Federal Highway Administration (FHWA) requirement by expanding necessary load ratings to include emergency vehicles and posting if required.
 Load ratings determine the effect that these heavier and larger trucks have on a bridge, the bridge’s capacity to safely handle the load, and whether a posting is needed.

 Vermont statue allows exemptions for construction, maintenance, and emergency response vehicles (https://legislature.vermont.gov/statutes/section/23/013/01399).
 While fire apparatus and emergency response vehicles may choose to cross a bridge, the posting will identify the risk.